Greenhouse gas emissions: Emissions by sector

 Global greenhouse gas emissions can be attributed to different sectors of the economy.
 This provides a picture of the varying contributions of different types of economic activity to climate change, and helps in understanding the changes required to mitigate climate change.

-Manmade greenhouse gas emissions can be divided into those that arise from the combustion of fuels to produce energy, and those generated by other processes.
+Greenhouse gas emissions can be divided into those that arise from the combustion of fuels to produce energy, and those generated by other processes.
 Around two thirds of greenhouse gas emissions arise from the combustion of fuels.

 Energy may be produced at the point of consumption, or by a generator for consumption by others.
 Thus emissions arising from energy production may be categorized according to where they are emitted, or where the resulting energy is consumed.
 If emissions are attributed at the point of production, then electricity generators contribute about 25% of global greenhouse gas emissions.
 If these emissions are attributed to the final consumer then 24% of total emissions arise from manufacturing and construction, 17% from transportation, 11% from domestic consumers, and 7% from commercial consumers.
 Around 4% of emissions arise from the energy consumed by the energy and fuel industry itself.

 The remaining third of emissions arise from processes other than energy production.
 12% of total emissions arise from agriculture, 7% from land use change and forestry, 6% from industrial processes, and 3% from waste.

 Electricity generation

-Coal-fired power stations are the single largest emitter, with over 20% of global GhG in 2018.
+Coal-fired power stations are the single largest emitter, with over 20% of global greenhouse gas emissions in 2018.
 Although much less polluting than coal plants, natural gas-fired power plants are also major emitters, taking electricity generation as a whole over 25% in 2018.
 Notably, just 5% of the world's power plants account for almost three-quarters of carbon emissions from electricity generation, based on an inventory of more than 29,000 fossil-fuel power plants across 221 countries.
 In the 2022 IPCC report, it is noted that providing modern energy services universally would only increase greenhouse gas emissions by a few percent at most.
 This slight increase means that the additional energy demand that comes from supporting decent living standards for all would be far lower than current average energy consumption.

+In March 2024, the International Energy Agency (IEA) reported that in 2023, global CO_{2} emissions from energy sources increased by 1.1%, rising by 410 million tonnes to a record 37.4 billion tonnes, primarily due to coal.
+Drought-related decreases in hydropower contributed to a 170 million tonne rise in emissions, which would have otherwise led to a decrease in the electricity sector's emissions.
+The implementation of clean energy technologies like solar, wind, nuclear, heat pumps, and electric vehicles since 2019 has significantly tempered emissions growth, which would have been threefold without these technologies.